dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 console.log(c.next().value);
 console.log(c.next().value);
 </javascript>
 In the code above we define a function called `createGenerator`.
 Note that `createGenerator` has `*` after `function` keyword.
 This tells JavaScript that this function is a coroutine and we can use `yield` keyword inside it.
-Obviously, if function is not marked with `*`, then `yield` is illegal and will be cause runtime error in JavaScript or compilation error in compiled languages.
-(This is similar to [the previous blogpost]({% post_url coroutines/2018-05-01-coroutines-as-threads %}) where we couldn't use Lua `coroutine.yield()` outside of coroutine created with `coroutine.create`.)
+If function is not marked with `*`, then `yield` is illegal and will be cause runtime error in JavaScript or compilation error in compiled languages.
+(Note the similarity to [the previous blogpost]({% post_url coroutines/2018-05-01-coroutines-as-threads %}) where we couldn't use Lua `coroutine.yield()` outside of coroutine created with `coroutine.create`.)
 After creating the generator, we assign it to `c` and can use `next()` to start/resume execution of the coroutine.
 Each invocation of `next()` changes state of the generator and returns an object which has a property called `value` through which we can access the data yielded by the generator.
 Overall, the program resumes coroutine three times and prints `123` never reaching the line with the monkey.
-To get the monkey printed we need to add one more invocation of `c.next()`.
+To get the monkey printed we would need to add one more invocation of `c.next()`.

 #### Generators as threads

 This might not be the first thing that comes up when you start using generators but there are couple similarities between generators and coroutines as threads.
 The diagram below illustrates coroutines as threads in which `coroutine` yields execution back to `main` (you can find description of the notation in [the previous blogpost]({% post_url coroutines/2018-05-01-coroutines-as-threads %}#notation)).
 ![](/assets/images/coroutines/yield/0-coroutine.png)

 And the diagram below shows a generator.
 As you can see they are pretty much identical.
 The main difference is that generators are predominantly used to return values back into calling function.
-To be fair, coroutines as threads can also pass values from/to coroutine so technically there is little difference, the difference is in the intent of the program (so it might be useful to think about different coroutine implementations as [design patterns](https://en.wikipedia.org/wiki/Software_design_pattern)).
+To be fair, coroutines as threads can also pass values to/from coroutine so technically there is little difference, the difference is in the intent of the program (so it might be useful to think about different coroutine implementations as [design patterns](https://en.wikipedia.org/wiki/Software_design_pattern)).
 ![](/assets/images/coroutines/yield/1-generator.png)

 The main point here is that because the underlying idea is the same, we can use generators to do context switching similar to coroutines as threads: